adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 26/1/21

+* Came across [this](https://montrealethics.ai/wp-content/uploads/2020/10/State-of-AI-Ethics-Oct-2020.pdf) report on the state of AI ethics.

 ## 25/1/21

 * Can't package installation and dependency management be done better in python? :(